AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/create-email-experience.md

    If there are no brands, personas, or products available from these menus, [add guidelines to your GenStudio for Performance Marketing](/help/user-guide/guidelines/add-guidelines.md).

-1. Click **[!UICONTROL Select content]** to add content to be used in the experience *and* to influence content generation.
+1. To add content to be used in the experience *and* to influence content generation:
-   * To select assets (images) from your [!DNL Content] repository, click **[!UICONTROL Select from content]**.
-Filter and select one or more images.
+   * Click **[!UICONTROL Select from Content]** to select assets (images) from your [!DNL Content] repository, filter and select one or more images.

       To use assets from a connected [!DNL AEM Assets Content Hub] repository, choose a repository from the _Location_ dropdown menu.
 Filter and select one or more images.

-   * To upload one or more new assets, click **[!UICONTROL Upload]**, browse your files, and choose assets to use.
-Along with browsing your device, you can import from Microsoft OneDrive or Dropbox.
-Click to select the desired images.
-   * Drag and drop assets into the _Content_ section.
+   * Or, drag and drop assets into the **[!UICONTROL Select from Content]** section to upload one or more new assets,
 1. Click **[!UICONTROL Use]**.

 >[!NOTE]